shamelfahmi/shamelfahmi.github.io/_pages/research.md

      margin-bottom: 20px;" />
 </center>

-In dynamic locomotion, it is essential to consider the robot’s dynamics, actuation limits and interaction with the environment.
-To do so, we exploit optimization techniques in locomotion control to formulate a Whole-Body Control (WBC).
+For dynamic locomotion, it is essential to reason about the robot’s dynamics, actuation limits and interaction with the environment.
+To do so, we exploit optimization techniques in locomotion control to formulate a Whole-Body Control (WBC) framework.
 WBC is a motion tracking controller capable of achieving multiple locomotion tasks while respecting the robot’s behavior.
 [read more]({% link _research/wbc.md %})

 ---